coder/docs/environments/pwa.md

 ### Uninstalling the Chrome Progressive Web App

-To remove the Coder Enterprise progressive web app at any time, go to **Settings** > **Uninstall Coder**.
+To remove the Coder progressive web app at any time, go to **Settings** > **Uninstall Coder**.
 You'll be prompted to remove Coder; confirm by clicking **Remove**.
 You can also check the box to clear Coder data if desired.

 ## Edge Installation

-You can install Coder Enterprise as a PWA when using Edge in one of three ways.
+You can install Coder as a PWA when using Edge in one of three ways.

 ### Option 1 for Edge